Lotanna

 How to Pronounce Lotanna

 Our model has identified 4 different pronunciations for the name Lotanna.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 50.0% confident that Lotanna is pronounced as loh-TA-nuh.
-The next most likely pronunciation is loh-TAH-nuh, at 36.7% confidence.
+Our model is 50.0% confident that Lotanna is pronounced as loh-TA-nuh, which has 3 syllables.
+The next most likely pronunciation is loh-TAH-nuh, at 36.7% confidence, with 3 syllables.

 loh-TA-nuh (3 syllables)